 - Lemon chiffon cake – Konditor and Cook, London

-I’m a sucker for most lemon-based desserts, but I this is definitely one of the best.
+I’m a sucker for most lemon-based desserts, but this is definitely one of the best.

-- Maple creme pie – pie lady at Temple Quay Market, Bristol, UK
+- Maple creme pie – Four and Twenty Baking Co. at Temple Quay Market, Bristol, UK

 This is one of the few times I experience wanting to have my cake and eat it too, or rather not wanting to eat it because then I won’t have it.